blaind/rust_linux_kernel_example/README.md

 This example shows how to build a Rust Linux kernel module, and debug it using gdb.

-This should enable relatively rapid iteration when developing (e.g. edit module file, run `make run_kernel`, attach gdb with `make gdb`, repeat)
+This should enable relatively rapid iteration when developing (e.g. edit module file, run `make debug_kernel`, attach gdb with `make gdb`, repeat)

 ## Prequisites